What do a law student, an uber driver, and an author all have in common?

-I change my mind about the areas of digital media I want to pursue using my degree every other day, but the thought of doing something else, outside of the digital media field, had literally never even occurred to me.
+I frequently change my mind about how I can best use my degree, but the thought of doing something else – outside of the digital media field – had literally never even occurred to me.

 I thought back to how I responded the night before when my law student housemate told me of her sudden desire to switch careers, but this time I felt envious.

 Then I thought about the Uber driver who could have still been wowing audiences on stage with his incredible talent but chose to enrich his life by taking on new experiences and challenges.